cyipt/popupCycleways/article.md

 Most pop-up active transport infrastructure can be classified into three broad categories:

-1.  ‘filtered permeability’, where measures such as point closures or contraflow cycle lanes are used to design street networks in which routes for cyclists are faster and more direct than routes for drivers, e.g. as [shown](https://twitter.com/TowerHamletsNow/status/1257564043856019458) in \[Tower Hamlets\]
+1. Measures such as point closures or contraflow cycle lanes, which can be used to promote ‘filtered permeability’, a strategy in which street networks are redesigned so that routes for cyclists are faster and more direct than routes for drivers.
+An example of this is [shown](https://twitter.com/TowerHamletsNow/status/1257564043856019458) in \[Tower Hamlets\].
-2.  banning cars and to pedestrianise streets, as in New York’s ‘Open Streets’ scheme (Litman 2020)
+2. Measures to close roads entirely to cars, either permanently or at certain times of day, as in New York’s ‘Open Streets’ scheme (Litman 2020).
-3.  the reallocation of one or more lanes on wide roads to create pop-up cycleways and pavements (Orsman 2020).
+3. Measures to reallocate space on wide roads to create new cycleways or to widen pavements (Orsman 2020).
     <!-- interventions to prevent through traffic, with interventions as part of Salford's ['Liveable Streets' project](https://salfordliveablestreets.commonplace.is/) being a prominent example  -->
     <!-- (see [here](https://twitter.com/CatrionaSwanson/status/1258322956595453952) for a photo illustrating this type of intervention) -->